Anadea/anadea_jobs/src/jobs/senior-devops-engineer.md

 ## Requirements

 * 5+ years of DevOps experience
-* Experience with Azure
+* Experience with Azure, Kubernetes, K8s, CloudFlare
-* Experience with Network and operations
+* Experience with Network and Operations
 * Experience/certificates with pipelines (DevOps)
 * Experience in Bitbucket and/or Jenkins or similar
 * Experience working with Containers